wyatt8740/gb68k/readme.txt

 When you exit the emulator, settings will be stored in two files: mygamesv, and gb68ksv.
 The fps and archive settings are saved in gb68k.
 The other settings are game specific, and are stored for each game.
 If a game has save ram, this will also be compressed and stored in mygamesv.

+Press [ON] during emulation to save the state in slot 9, and then exit with no prompt.
+This feature is included for certain, er...situations where you may need to quickly stop playing games with little warning.

 The TI-89 has a resolution of 160 x 100.
 The bigger calculators have 240 x 128.
 The Gameboy has 160 x 144.
 This means that some of the vertical screen will be chopped off.
 The plus and minus keys can be used to shift the view up and down.
 The multiply and divide keys will set the view to the top or bottom of the screen.

 Controls